Ollie Visits the Hotel California: Chicago

 “I don’t work for nobody.
 I’m my own man.
 Leave me alone old man.”

-Ollie turned around and walked away with a little more limp than usual, supported by his cane.
-When he reached the guarded exit, her heard Jerome yell, “Come back!”
+Ollie turned around and limped away down the corridor, supported by his cane.
+When he reached the guarded exit, he heard Jerome yell, “Come back!”

-Ollie walked back and stared coldly at Jerome.
-“Name’s Mr. Ollie”
+Ollie walked back deliberately slow and stared coldly at Jerome.
+“Name’s Colonel Ollie”

-“I’ll work with you Ollie,” said Jerome.
+“I’ll work with you Colonel Ollie,” said Jerome.
 “Just tell me what you want me to do.”

 “Follow me, listen to me, learn from me, respect yourself, respect others and above all, Love the Lord God with all your heart and all your soul.”

-They walked out of the Jail, the guards gave him the papers and said, “you are released to Mr. Ollie and you are pardoned of your crimes.
-This was your lucky day.
-Don’t screw it up.”
+They walked out of the Jail, the guards gave him the papers and said, “You are released to Colonel Ollie and you are pardoned of your crimes.
+This was your damn lucky day.
+Don’t screw it up young man.”

-Jerome turned red with shock and said, “Mr. Ollie, how did you —”
+Jerome turned red with shock and said, “Colonel.
+Ollie, how did you —”

 “Remember what I told you.
-If you fail, I will bring you back to jail and never see you again.”
+If you fail me, I will bring you back to jail and never see you again.”

 © 2026 SRCarson Publications